Improve Error/Debug Log messaging

 Please help us to maintain the wiki page with descriptions of the possible solutions.

-#5 Updated by Andrew N over 6 years ago
+#5 Updated by Andrew N almost 7 years ago

 I think setting the scope to only DHCP proxy misses the point of what I opened the bug for.
 The intent was to help ensure ALL logging/error messages were more useful I cited the DHCP proxy as the example.
 The main issue in my example was this piece of code: